 Once an opportunity is identified, seizing involves designing and refining business models to capture and exploit these opportunities.
 It involves aligning or reconfiguring the firm's resources and capabilities with the opportunities sensed.
-This includes strategic decision-making processes, desianina business models, coordinating resources, and defining organizational structures (Teece, 2007).
-Effective seizing often requires strong leadership and a supportive organizational culture that fosters innovation and risk-taking (Teece, 2012).
+This includes strategic decision-making designing business processes, models, coordinating defining resources, and 2007). organizational (Teece, structures Effective seizing often requires strong leadership and a supportive organizational culture that fosters innovation and risk-taking (Teece, 2012).
 An organization commits resources to the identified opportunities and builds new capabilities to gain a competitive advantage.

-Transforming capabilities relate to a firm's ability to revamp its resource base to meet the reauirements of changing business а environment.
+Transforming capabilities relate to a firm's ability to revamp its resource base to meet the requirements of а changing business environment.
 This could involve reconfiguring the firm's structure, resources, routines, or even its culture.
 Transformation often requires firms to unlearn obsolete practices and learn new ones, which is particularly challenging given the resistance to change that is often encountered within organizations (Teece, 2018).
 All three capabilities are deeply interconnected and need to be balanced for a firm to successfully navigate a dynamic business environment and achieve sustainable competitive advantage.

-Dynamic capability view is a theoretical framework that has been widely applied in the field of information systems (Bozic, and Dimovski, 2019; Mikalef, Boura, Lekakos, and Krogstie 2019; Matarazzo, Penco, Profumo, and Ouaglia, 2021).
+Dynamic capability view is a theoretical framework that has been widely applied in the field of information systems (Bozic, and Dimovski, 2019; Mikalef, Boura, Lekakos, and Krogstie 2019; Matarazzo, Penco, Profumo, and Quaglia, 2021).
 In the context of IS, dynamic capabilities can be seen as the firm's ability to leverage its IT resources and competencies to respond to changing environments.
 This includes the ability to develop new IS, adapt existing systems, and integrate systems to meet changing business needs (Wang & Ahmed, 2007).
 The DCV has been used to explain how firms can gain a competitive advantage through the strategic use of IS.
-For example, firms with strong dynamic capabilities can leverage IS to create new services, improve business products or processes, and enhance decision-making capabilities (Pavlou & El Sawy, 2006).
+For example, firms with strong dynamic capabilities can leverage IS to create new products or services, improve business processes, and enhance decisionmaking capabilities (Pavlou & El Sawy, 2006).